 An annual return is not the profit your company made in a year, it is not a financial document, rather it’s a record of publicly available information about your business that appears on the Companies Register on CAC database.

 The information includes

 All the above details constitute annual returns which must be updated every year.

-Failure to abide by this may get your company sanctioned by delisting your company from the register database.
+Failure to abide by this may get your company sanctioned by delisting your company from the registry database.